DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-01 Environmental Artist Meeting.md

 ### Play the Game Real Quick

 > Here, we're going to play through the game real quick to see what other items for sure need new models / need a placeholder real quick.

+##### Walls could be better
+- Wall lanterns
+- Windows
+	- Hole punched in the wall
+	- A "fake" window
+- Tapestries
+- Wall lanterns
+- Balconies
+-